datasets/exchange-rates/README.md

-Foreign exchange rates from US federal reserve in daily, monthly, yearly basis
+Foreign exchange rates from US Federal Reserve in daily, monthly and yearly basis.

 ## Data

-Data is gathered from[https://fred.stlouisfed.org](https://fred.stlouisfed.org).
+Data is gathered from [https://fred.stlouisfed.org](https://fred.stlouisfed.org).
 Most of the countries have rates for days, months and years, but some only have for months.
-For every country there is a link to a .txt file.
-With explanation in header and table of data.
 Some countries have inverted values.
 Most are compared to USD, and some are USD compared to them.

-List of countries where U.S/Foreign Exchange Rate: Austalia, Ireland, New Zealand, United Kingdom

-Euro is in the form of US/EURO
+Following country currencies have `USD/currency` ratio:

+* Austalia
+* Euro
+* Ireland
+* New Zealand
+* United Kingdom

-The rest countries have Foreign Exchange Rate/U.S
+The rest of countries have `currency/USD` ratio.

-As the output three files are generated:
+In this dataset, there are 3 granularities available:

-* daily.csv
+* daily
-* monthly.csv
+* monthly
-* yearly.csv
+* yearly

-CSV files have columns:
+The data has following fields:

-* Date
+* Date - date in ISO format
-* Country
+* Country - name of a country
-* Value
+* Value - currency rate

 ## Preparation